pulsar-cooperative/.github/package-template/README.md

 This package was originally created by <ORIGINAL_AUTHORS_NAME> and has now been forked under the [`pulsar-cooperative`](https://github.com/pulsar-cooperative) organization.

-By forking this package we hope to allow new maintainers to work on this package as needed, without being limited by it's previous [archival/unmaintained] status, and without forking it to their own account and the huge responsibility that is implied by doing so, helping to ensure this package stays up to date and functional for as long as possible.
+By forking this package we hope to allow new maintainers to work on this package as needed, without being limited by its previous [archived/unmaintained] status, helping to ensure this package stays up to date and functional for as long as possible without the huge responsibility implied by forking and maintaining this under a personal account.

 Maintenance of this package is, as the name suggests, a cooperative, with little oversight or assistance from the core Pulsar team.
 This means any issues filed should be answered and resolved by fellow members of the community, but more details are available on the [`pulsar-cooperative` Contributing Guide](https://github.com/pulsar-cooperative/.github/blob/main/CONTRIBUTING.md).